Holidays Calendar for May 13, 2018

 • 1885 Died: Friedrich Gustav Jakob Henle, German physician, pathologist, and anatomist, an important figure in the development of modern medicine.
 He discovered the loop of Henle in the kidney and argued for the germ theory of disease.

-• 1861 John Tebbutt of Windsor, New South Wales, Australia, discovered the Great Comet of 1861.
-The comet was visible for 3 months and it's categorized as one of the eight greatest comets of the 19th century.
+• 1861 John Tebbutt of Windsor, New South Wales, Australia discovered the Great Comet of 1861.
+The comet was visible for 3 months; it is categorized as one of the eight greatest comets of the 19th century.

-• 1857 Born: Ronald Ross, ndian-English physician, Nobel Prize laureate for work on malaria.
+• 1857 Born: Ronald Ross, Indian-English physician, Nobel Prize laureate for his work on malaria.
 He discovered that the malaria parasite is transmitted by mosquitoes.

-• 1840 Born: Alphonse Daudet, French author, best known for the stories about the life of Provence and creation of the character Tartarin de Tarascon.
+• 1840 Born: Alphonse Daudet, French author, best known for his stories about the life of Provence and creating of the character Tartarin de Tarascon.

-• 1832 Died: Georges Cuvier, French zoologist, a major figure in natural sciences research in the early 19th century and instrumental in establishing of comparative anatomy and paleontology.
+• 1832 Died: Georges Cuvier, French zoologist, a major figure in natural sciences research in the early 19th century.
+He was instrumental in establishing comparative anatomy and paleontology.

-• 1782 Died: Daniel Solander, Swedish botanist, the first university educated scientist to set foot on Australian continent.
-His reputation was severely influenced by limited number of publication and premature death.
+• 1782 Died: Daniel Solander, Swedish naturalist and an apostle of Carl Linnaeus.
+Solander was the first university-educated scientist to set foot on Australian soil.